 What follows is the second instalment of a story a father shared with us in a previous blog.
 He shares the care of his children who are now split between two households, his ex having moved hundreds of miles away with her boyfriend, having simply abducted them from school one day.
-He still has primary … Continue reading PA: The constrictor tightens its grip
+He still has primary … Continue reading Parental Alienation; The Constrictor Tightens its Grip

 The recent snow here in the UK has reminded me of one of the best days of my life.
 A few years back now I went out for the day with my two boys, B and T; it had been snowing heavily and there was thick snow everywhere.
 What else is a loving father and … Continue reading One of the Best Days of My Life

 Prior to becoming an alienated parent some seventeen months ago, one of the most memorable and enjoyable past times I used to spend with my youngest child G, was watching the Disney film Frozen.
 The cynics amongst you may well raise an eyebrow to the cliched plot, the over merchandising and at the time the … Continue reading Do You Want to Build a Snowman?

 You've heard the phrase "it takes two to tango?"
 Well parent alienation requires an antagonist and an antagonised, a targeter and a target and a resident parent and a non-resident, in that order.
 While there are a few exceptions to the rule, because parent alienation is the act of one parent turning the children against … Continue reading The shadow on the wall – Interview with a self-confessed (but reformed) parent alienator.

 Halloween is just another seasonal celebration missed by those of us that are alienated from our children.
 For those readers unfamiliar with the term parental alienation please see here.
 I vividly remember helping my children each year carve out the Halloween pumpkins to be placed outside the house.
 I also remember every evening after nightfall … Continue reading Halloween, Parental Alienaton and Trick or Treating